akenzua/bots/README.md

 # Caesar Cipher React App

-This project is a simple web application built with React and TypeScript to encrypt and decrypt messages using the Caesar cipher method.
+This project is a simple web application built with React and TypeScript to encrypt messages using the Caesar cipher method.

 ## Features